Nakshu/credit-card-transaction-pipeline/README.md

 ## 7. Why This Project

-Built to demonstrate the parts of the analytics-engineering stack I hadn't yet shown in production work: distributed transformation with **PySpark** and a formalized, named **data quality framework** (Great Expectations), on top of skills I already use daily — SQL, Snowflake, dbt, and Tableau.
+Built to demonstrate the parts of the analytics engineering stack I hadn't yet shown in production work: distributed transformation with **PySpark** and a formalized, named **data quality framework** (Great Expectations), on top of skills I already use daily - SQL, Snowflake, dbt, and Tableau.